 Much of the weight in our backpack is our photography/video gear.
 Photographers and aspiring photographers know that you can’t just throw your equipment in a bag and go.
 It needs to be protected, the equipment is expensive and fragile.

-Unfortunately, there are not very many wheeled backpacks aimed at photographers.
+Unfortunately, there are not very many wheeled backpacks made for photographers.
 I did find this camera rolling backpack from Amazon.
 It can hold a DSLR camera with the lens attached and has 11 additional configurable compartments for lenses, chargers, batteries, filters, and more.
 The dividers are all velcro and can be removed so the bag can be used as a regular backpack.
 This sturdy rolling backpack also has a padded compartment for a tablet or 17-inch laptop, front pockets, side straps for a tripod, and two side pockets for memory cards.

 Best Budget-Friendly Rolling Backpack